thi-ng/umbrella/README.md

 A common misconception is to think of this repo as single project.
 It is not!
-The sheer number and varied nature & purpose of these [packages](#packages) makes it impossible to provide traditional "Getting started" tutorials.
-There would have to be dozens of them...
-To compensate, this repo provides 150+ [example projects](#examples--showcase), detailed package readmes (at the very least for all the larger and/or more important ones), as well as hundreds of small usage examples/snippets in doc strings.
+The sheer number and varied nature & purpose of these [packages](#packages) makes it impossible to provide traditional "Getting started" tutorials — there would have to be dozens of them...
+To compensate, this repo provides ~175 [example projects](#examples--showcase), detailed package readmes (at the very least for all the larger and/or more important ones), as well as [hundreds of small usage examples/snippets in doc strings & readme files](#extracting-code-examples-from-readme-files--comments).

 **Documentation and changelogs for all packages: [docs.thi.ng](https://docs.thi.ng/)**

 If you're unsure about something, please [reach out](#community-contributing-getting-help)!
-Any constructive feedback is highly appreciated!
+Any constructive feedback is always highly appreciated!

 ### Project templates

-You might find one of the following template repos an useful starting point:
+You might find one of the following template repos an useful starting point (only updated sporadically, make sure to update dependencies manually):

 - [tpl-umbrella-basic](https://github.com/thi-ng/tpl-umbrella-basic): Bare-bones
   template repo for browser-based projects